Predacons/predacons-server/README.md

 ## About

-An OpenAI API-based server built on Predacons to host any Torch and Hugging Face LLM model.
+An openai api based server built on predacons to host any torch and hugging face llm model

 ## Running Locally